PRP vs PRF treatments – What’s the difference?

 Use concentrated platelet solutions to deliver healing to target areas – Both PRP and PRF use the healing power of your own blood to deliver healing to areas that need it most.

 Require no surgery or invasive procedures – Both treatments are outpatient only and will take less than an hour.
-No surgery, no chemicals, no medication.
+No surgery, no synthetic chemicals, no pharmaceutical medication.

 Both use your own blood to heal your own body – What could be more natural than healing you with your own growth factors?